GaelMetaU/GymBuddies/README.md

 | title        | String     | Name of the body zone                              |

 ### Networking
 ##### Requests by screen
 * Login
     * User authentication
 * Home
     * Get recommended routines
+    * Get Google Maps View
 * Profile
     * Get user's information
     * Get user's routines
     * Get user's liked routines
-* Create
+    * User Log out
-    * Getting body zones icons
-    * Adding a routine to the database
 * Details
-    * All data will come from the home feed, so no requests here.
+    * All data will come from the home feed, so no requests here
 * Search
     * Get user's request results based on the algortihm or system designed
+* Create Routine
+    * Adding a routine to the database
+* Add Exercise
+    * Get user's exercises
+* Create Exercise
+    * Get body zone icons
+    * Adding an exercise to the database

 ##### API's to be used
 * Google Maps API: Allows displaying a map and pinging locations.
 It also has better synergy with the Places API